andresaraujo/libgdx-project-generator/README.md

 libgdx lets you publish your games on Windows, Mac, Linux, Android, iOS and HTML5, all with the same code base.
 More info at [http://libgdx.badlogicgames.com/](http://libgdx.badlogicgames.com/)

 ## Setting up a simple libgdx project
-1. `./gradlew createGdxJava` on Linux/OSX or `gradlew createGdxJava` on windows.
+1. `./gradlew createGdxEmpty` on Linux/OSX or `gradlew createGdxEmpty` on windows.

 2. Enter project information (project name, package, version, etc)